CUSTOMER IDENTIFICATION PROGRAM NOTICE 04/20/2015

 Important Information You Need to Know About Opening a New Account

-To help the U. S. government fight the funding of terrorism and money laundering activities, Federal Law requires financial institutions to obtain, verify, and record information that identifies each person who opens an account.
-This Notice answers some questions about Ladenburg Thalmann & Co’s Customer Identification Program.
+To help the U. S. Government fight the funding of terrorism and money laundering activities, Federal law requires financial institutions to obtain, verify, and record information that identifies each person who opens an account.
+This notice answers some questions about Ladenburg Thalmann & Co.
+Inc.’s Customer Identification Program.